Halleck Vineyard Team

 Now divorced, Ross and Jennifer and have redefined family, continuing to work harmoniously in the winery and in coaching their sons.

 Ross shepherds the spirit of the earth into every glass of Halleck Vineyard wine.
 He brings business acumen and sensitivity, fueled by passion.
-He continues to drive the marketing of Halleck Vineyard, along with crafting the wines.
+He continues to drive the marketing of Halleck Vineyard, along with crafting the wines and hosting wine tastings at the Halleck Vineyard Estate.

 Ross and Jennifer are the parents of three sons; he is now focused on his singular career of Halleck Vineyard.